IMCN-UvA/joint-deep-brain-meeting/index.md

 ## <a name="program"></a>Program
 The meeting is organized around three themes: Fundamental Neuroscience, Computational Cognitive Neuroscience, and Translational clinical approaches including neurotechnology.
 Each theme will be covered with one session of talks, plus a poster session covering all themes.
 All speakers will be selected from the submissions with an emphasis on young scientists (PhD students and post-doctoral researchers).

+There will be an option to attend the talks virtually.

 ### Friday June 10th, 2022

 9h00 - 9h30